Pacific District Convention FAQs

 During Convention do you want to post notes and reply to messages from other attendees?
 Want to meet up with someone for a walk or to grab breakfast?
 Need to borrow some hairspray?
 Looking to connect with someone who attended a workshop you couldn’t get to?

-The link to our Convention virtual message board will be emailed to all virtual and in person registrants.
+The link to our Convention virtual message board will be emailed to all registrants and the QR code will be posted in our convention spaces.

 Which workshops should I attend?